karinlag/2013-07-Oslo/python-programming/2_Flow_Control.md

 =============

 We've seen a lot so far.
 Lets work through a slightly lengthier example together.
-I'll use some of the concepts we already saw and introduce a few new concepts.
+We'll use some of the concepts we already saw and introduce a few new concepts.
 To run the example, you'll need to locate a short file containing phone numbers.
 The file is in your repository is called phonenums.txt.